boq-ghcp-demos/travel-agent-demo-app/demos/DEVOPS-AGENT_MODE_DEMO_GUIDE.md

 - Check the GitHub Repo provided to find out the specific tech stack used for this app.
 - Pick East US region and S1 tier Web Application.

-**Note:** Make sure you have got enough quota in this region.
-Alternatively choose the region where you have required quota.

 ## PART 2 - Creating a CI/CD pipeline in ADO with different stages of DEV, PREPROD and PROD

 ### Step 1 — Scaffold multi-stage pipeline